The 2011 Poppies - the Judges!

 assisting with the product marketing and forecasting.
 He's a sucker for

 all things Lego and Star Wars, but has a weakness for great sculpts

 from any property.

 volunteering as a crash test pilot for NASA and serving 10+ years in

 Betz is about as tough as they come.
 He

 currently resides in Chicago, IL enjoying his gig as Sales Director at

-MGA Entertainment.
-Over the years, Deihl has also spent time
+Entertainment.
+Over the years, Deihl has also spent